cloudpilot-emu/cloudpilot-emu/doc/networking.md

 replacing `<certificate.pem>` with the genreated `.pem` file.

-## Configure Cloudpilot
+## Configure CloudpilotEmu

-Load Cloudpilot, go to the settings page and enable "Network redirection".
+Load CloudpilotEmu, go to the settings page and enable "Network redirection".
 Enter the IP address or hostname of the machine that runs the server in the field "proxy server".
 You can test the connection by pressing the "Test" button on the right.

 You can now use the network on your virtual PalmOS devices.
 Back in the days, network connectivity was provided by connecting to a provider via modem, and PalmOS will ask you which service to connect to if an application uses the network.
-You can select any service you like, Cloudpilot patches PalmOS to skip dialing and directly connect via the proxy server instead.
+You can select any service you like, CloudpilotEmu patches PalmOS to skip dialing and directly connect via the proxy server instead.

 # Setting up Network Hotsync

 ## Hotsync user name

-Normally, Cloudpilot will take control of the hotsync user name used by its virtual devices.
+Normally, CloudpilotEmu will take control of the hotsync user name used by its virtual devices.
 This will conflict with Palm Desktop if you decide to hotsync the virtual device.
-Go to the sessions page in Cloudpilot, open the settings for the corresponding session, uncheck "Manage hotsync name" and hit save.
+Go to the sessions page in CloudpilotEmu, open the settings for the corresponding session, uncheck "Manage hotsync name" and hit save.